Programs

 Deaf Lit Fest

-Deaf Lit Fest was a brand-new event from October 11-12, 2024 at Hugo House in Seattle, Washington.
-We will bring it back in October 2026.
+Deaf Lit Fest will host its 2nd festival from October 9-11, 2026 at Hugo House in Seattle, Washington.

 This is a festival that aims to spotlight Deaf authors of various backgrounds, provide some workshops related to writing and the literary world, and give opportunities for people to meet other like-minded people.